vineethaonair/Temple-Management-System/README.md

 # Temple-Management-System
-This is a git Repositary for Temple Management System.
+This is a git repositary for Temple Management System.
+This is a first of MCA